-Apple may have just announced its latest MacBook Pro refresh, but a new note from reliable Apple analyst King-Chi Kuo of KGI Securities is already offering a look at what Apple has in store for next year’s models.
+Apple may have just announced its latest MacBook Pro refresh, but a new note from reliable Apple analyst Ming-Chi Kuo of KGI Securities is already offering a look at what Apple has in store for next year’s models.
 According to the note, Apple is planning both a price cut as well as an internal hardware refresh for its MacBook Pro lineup.

 The report is overall optimistic about the 2017 MacBook lineup, noting that Apple tends to overprice at the start of a new MacBook generation before gradually lowering the price in the following year.
 Because of this, Kuo anticipates that Apple will announce price drops for its MacBook lineup during the second half of next year.